onflow/cadence/docs/language.md

 Another important feature of contracts is that instances of resources and events that are defined in contracts can only be created within functions or types that are defined in that contract.
-A random transaction cannot arbitrarily create instances of types that are defined in another contract.
-A contract restricts the situations that the objects can be created in.
+Code outside the contract cannot arbitrarily create instances of resources and events.

 The contract below defines a resource interface `Receiver` and a resource `Vault` that implements that interface.
 The way this example is written,